palekars/Prediction-Of-Item_Outlet_Sales-Using-Multiple-Regression./README (2).md

 Selection of features that are more relevant for prediction.

-For predicting value of targeted value 'Multiple Regression' model is used.

 By feeding the training dataset to the models each of the model is trained.

 The project uses metrics like Accuracy and R-square score as evaluation parameters for models.